 Coffee break

-Scheduled meetings between conference participants and Arava Institute and Damour leaders regarding individual initiatives and funding opportunities.
+Scheduled meetings between the Arava Institute and Damour leadership and project teams with donors, technical experts, implementation partners, and media representatives to secure partnerships, align goals, and discuss funding.
 Meetings will be scheduled the day before.